How to Choose a Good Blog Name (11 Practical Tips)

 5. Don’t Use Numbers or Special Characters

-Numbers and special characters usually don’t belong in blog or domain names.
+Numbers and special characters usually don’t belong in a blog or domain name.
 Numbers, maybe, but only if your brand name includes a number.
-Special characters however, should always be avoided.
+Special characters, however, should always be avoided.

 Finding a new blog name